Tomas-Juri/STAG-AUIUI-P8VT/2023/docs/index.md

 - REST API Client
   - [Insomnia](https://insomnia.rest/)
   - [Postman](https://www.postman.com/)
+- [Node JS](https://nodejs.org/en/) (If you want react)

 ### Create Project and run it

-1. Create an Blazor webassembly App - ASP.NET Core Hosted
+1. Create a Blazor webassembly App - ASP.NET Core Hosted
    `dotnet new blazorwasm --hosted -n OnlyShare -o .`

+2. Or create a React App - ASP.NET Core Hosted
+   `dotnet new react -n OnlyShare -o .`

+3. Maybe you will need to install dev certificates
+   `dotnet dev-certs https `

-2. Run application using
+4. Run application using
-   `dotnet run --project .\Server\OnlyShare.Server.csproj  `
+   (Blazor) `dotnet run --project .\Server\OnlyShare.Server.csproj`
+   (React) `dotnet run`

-3. Or use your ide to run Server project
+5. Or use your ide to run Server project

-4. This will run both backend and frontend as one application
+6. This will run both backend and frontend as one application

    - The ASP.NET server as a host to both API and frontend

-5. Delete/Change scaffolded code from project
+7. Delete/Change scaffolded code from project
    - `./Server/Pages` - Remove whole folder
    - `./Server.Program.cs`
      - `builder.Services.AddControllersWithViews();` -> `builder.Services.AddControllers();`